 Korean New Year Food that is traditional and authentic!
 From 3 Tteok Guk recipes, fish jeons to Yaksik and Sujeonggwa, you can have the most wonderfully yummy Korean New Year with these foods.
 I hope you get to try at least one!

 Based on the traditional lunar calendar, this celebration usually takes place around January or February, marking the beginning of a new lunar.
 In South Korea, the holiday is called Seollal 설날, and it falls on February 12th for 2021.

 It’s a time to gather with family members, pay respect to ancestors, and enjoy foods specially made for the occasion.
 Last year, I got together with a few blogger friends to showcase a collection of festive sweet recipes.
-This year, I’d like to show you the traditional Korean New Year foods prepared for the Lunar New Year.
+I would now like to show you the traditional Korean New Year foods prepared for the Lunar New Year.
 I hope you get to try them all!

 Koreans travel back to their hometown to celebrate the New Year and we make rice cake soup to serve to family and friends who are visiting.
 Different regions have different recipes for rice cake soup which is the most classic and popular Korean New Year Food.
 I grew up eating tteok mandu guk (rice cake soup with dumplings) but you can try any one of the 3 recipes below.